 Chess World was founded in 2000 by Tal Granite, an educator, teacher, curriculum developer, trainer, and speaker.
-Formerly the CEO of the charity Chess Institute of Canada, Tal was also a member of the Israel Chess Federation Instruction Committee, and is a World Chess Federation (FIDE) certified Chess Instructor.
-Here you can watch a short interview with Tal, taken after one of his sessions as a speaker in the annual "London Chess Conference" in London, England.
+Among many other roles, over the years Tal was also the CEO of the charity Chess Institute of Canada, and served on the Instruction Committee of Israel’s national chess federation, teaching teachers across the nation how to use chess to change lives and help kids succeed.
+He is a certified Chess in Schools Teacher (The Kasparov Academy, Israel, 1998), a FIDE Chess Instructor (The FIDE Academy, Germany, 2006), and has a Bachelor’s Degree in Linguistics and Liberal Arts.
 You're welcome to find out more about Tal and his journey in this Jewish Tribune Feature Article about him.

 In the year 2000 Tal created the "Thinking Different™" curriculum.
 In this innovative program the game of chess is used by expert, trained educational leaders as an exceptional tool for helping students develop essential character traits, improve social skills, and enhance cognitive abilities, extending the benefits of chess far beyond the game itself.
 The program was selected by The Israeli Ministry of Education as an enrichment program to be taught as a part of the daily curriculum in elementary schools across the nation, and was approved by The Toronto District School Board, The York Region Public and Catholic School Boards, and The Ontario Ministry of Community Safety and Correctional Services.
 Our intervention program for at-risk youth was featured on Canada’s CBC national radio, and the Ontario Government uses our program as the only games-based rehabilitation tool in the Canadian prison system.